frederic-perez/AmE-dictionary/data/dictionary.md

 __truth or dare__ _n_ A game where players take it in turn to perform a dare set by the other players, or truthfully answer a question put forth by them.
 __truthiness__ _n informal_
 __try on__ _phr v_ :four::mega: To put clothes or shoes on to see if they fit.
-__trying__ _adj_ :astonished: Extremely difficult and annoying, straining one’s patience and goodwill to the limit.
+__trying__ _adj_ :two::dart::astonished: /ˈtraɪɪŋ/ Extremely difficult and annoying, straining one’s patience and goodwill to the limit.
+Straining one’s patience and goodwill; annoying, difficult, or irritating.
+Causing strain, hardship, or distress.
+Upsetting, difficult, or annoying: _a trying day at the office._
 __tryst__
 __tsuifuku__
 __tsunami__ _n_ [:scroll: The Japanese word tsunami is formed from _tsu_ (harbor) and _nami_ (wave).]